fioprotocol/fio-devhub/_docs/developers/devnet.md

 1. Local update testing - Testing the addaction, createfee, and contract updates in a local environments to develop scripts to support devnet testing.
 2. Contract testing - Testing all new contract actions associated with the rollout of the release
 3. Fork testing - Testing the incremental rollout of chain code
+4. Performance testing - Testing feature performance in a full environment
+5. QA testing - Running regression tests in a full environment

 ## Local testing